Havvy/irc-socket/README.md

 });
 ```

+### raw([String]) breaking change

 If you were using the `raw` method with an array and relying on it to put in colons
 for you, you must go back and add those colons in yourself.
 Just grep for `raw([`
 and you should find all of them.

+### connect() returns a Promise

+Instead of listening to the `ready` event and doing your own startup handling there,
+the `connect` method return a Promise.
+The promise resolves to a
+[r-result](https://npmjs.org/package/r-result) result (mostly equivalent to Rust's
+Result type) where it is either Ok({capabilities, nickname}) or Fail(ConnectFailureReason).
+The connect failure reasons are located at IrcSocket.connectFailures.

 ## See Also

-The [irc-message](https://github.com/expr/irc-message) module will quickly parse the strings you pass into objects.
+The [irc-message](https://github.com/expr/irc-message) package will quickly parse the strings you pass into objects.
+The new version also merges with `irc-message-stream` to provide a stream.

 For a full IRC Bot framework, take a look at [Tennu](https://tennu.github.io).